Tiong Bahru Galicier Pastry

 Tiong Bahru Galicier Pastry was a family-run traditional bakery selling various types of kueh in Tiong Bahru, Singapore.

 History

 In 1983, Tan Yong Siang, his wife Jenny Soh and several business partners setup the bakery, Galicier, in Serangoon.
-In 2000, after several business disagreements with the business partners, Tan and Soh setup a new bakery, Tiong Bahru Galicier Pastry, in Tiong Bahru around 2002.
+In 2000, after several business disagreements with the business partners, Tan and Soh set up a new bakery, Tiong Bahru Galicier Pastry, in Tiong Bahru around 2002.
 Nine people ran the store, four of whom are family members, including Tan, Soh and their son.

 Tan announced on 11 April 2022 that the bakery would be closed sometime in June or July, stating that due to their old age and rising utility costs, they wanted to close the store and retire.
 Following the announcement, queues at the bakery heavily increased, and due to the fact that only a limited quantity could be produced daily, customers could only purchase a maximum of two boxes of Kueh Dadar, Putu Ayu and Ondeh Ondeh.

 The bakery was closed on 30 June 2022.